 Working from a holiday destination isn’t just about the glistening sea sparkling through your window as you check your inbox in the morning (well, okay, it kind of is).
 Gorgeous views aside, both you and your work can benefit significantly from a workation.

-7 reasons to turn your remote work into a workation
+7 reasons to turn your remote work setup into a workation

 1. You’ll still have all the essentials you were used to in office life (and a lot of luxuries you didn’t)

 From sturdy work stations built for hours of tapping away on your laptop, access to an eternal flow of coffee, conference rooms made available when needed, all the way to a strong wifi connection that won’t quit.
 Many hotels offer a large variety of beautifully designed spaces that you can move through depending on your mood and preferences, from a spot at the bar, to a quieter lounge zone, and everything in between.
 In many ways, hotels served as the original version of coworking spaces—it was common to see people in suits with laptops flipped open while enjoying a meal in the restaurant.